Data-driven testing

-Automated test suites contain user's interactions through the system's GUI, for repeatable testing.
+Automated test suites contain user interactions through the system's GUI, for repeatable testing.
 Each test begins with a copy of the "before" image reference database.
 The "user interactions" are replayed through the "new" GUI version and result in the "post test" database.
 The reference "post test" database is compared to the "post test" database, using a tool.
 Differences reveal probable regression.

-Navigation through the program, reading of the data sources, and logging of test status and information are all coded in the test script.
+Navigation the System Under Test user interface, reading data sources, and logging test findings may be coded in the table.